 Volkswagen Polo GTI review

-Volkswagen has built faster versions of the Polo ever since the Mk1 edition, starting with the rare Polo GT in 1979.
-Things were turned up a notch with the Mk2 and the supercharged Polo G40, while the GTI badge first appeared on a limited-run Mk3 in 1998.
-This is the sixth-generation model, featuring a 1.8-litre turbo petrol engine, while a six-speed manual gearbox has returned as well.
+Over the years, Volkswagen has built faster versions of the Polo, ever since it introduced the rare Polo GT in 1979.
+Things were turned up a notch with the Mk2 and the supercharged Polo G40 coupe, while the GTI badge first appeared on a limited-run Mk3 model in 1998.

 Engines, performance and drive

 In an effort to give the Polo GTI greater driver appeal, VW has reintroduced a manual gearbox.
 You can still get a seven-speed DSG auto box for £1,245 extra, but the positive shift of the six-speed manual definitely makes you feel more connected with the car.

 Power comes from a 1.8 TSI turbo petrol engine with 189bhp and a meaty 320Nm of torque on offer from as low as 1,450rpm, so the Polo GTI pulls hard in the low gears.
 VW claims a 0-62mph time of 6.7 seconds, while the DSG-equipped car is marginally slower, at 6.9 seconds, and we've recorded a best time of 6.4 seconds in our tests.
 The Polo also features a Sport button on the dashboard that sharpens throttle response and turns up the engine noise produced by the sound synthesiser.
 A hollow-sounding snarl is piped into the cabin when you’re fully on the power – it’s not a natural noise like in a Ford Fiesta ST, but it does ramp up the excitement when driving fast.